 Innovation support has been just one aspect of the national response to this crisis.
 Government has stepped in with unprecedented financial support for companies and employees.

 Innovate UK is playing its part by backing businesses throughout this time of national challenge.
 We can offer more grants and loans to innovators whose ideas will drive the industries of the future.

-Why did this competition call specifically for innovations in retail, delivery services and transport?
+Why do we need innovation in retail, delivery services and transport?

-The Business-led Innovation competition was launched in April and is part of a wider investment package of £1.25 billion for innovative UK businesses.
+The competition was launched in April and is part of a wider investment package of £1.25 billion for innovative UK businesses.